Can You Build Muscle in a Calorie Deficit?

 Of course, this doesn’t mean that we should ignore the results of this study.
 But the accuracy of body fat testing is something to keep in mind when you see results that seem a little too good to be true.

-In summary, some people can and do build muscle while they’re in a calorie deficit.
+In summary, some people can and do build a decent amount of muscle while they’re in a calorie deficit.

 But it’s a phenomenon that’s generally limited to people who are very overweight and have never lifted weights before, or those who are returning to exercise after a layoff, where muscle memory comes into play.

-Once you’ve move past the “overweight beginner” stage, building muscle while losing fat is a goal that becomes progressively harder and will normally require some kind of calorie cycling strategy if you want to see decent results.
+Once you’ve move past the “overweight beginner” stage, building a significant amount of muscle while losing fat is a goal that becomes progressively more difficult.